theITEAM/BICI/README.md

 ## Introduction

-Compartmental models have long been used as a means of understanding the collective dynamics of interacting agents, with notable applications in epidemiology and ecology.
-BICI allows for arbitrary compartmental model specification and performs simulation and/or inference on that model.
+Compartmental models have long been used as a means of understanding the collective dynamics of interacting agents, with notable applications in epidemiology, chemistry and ecology.
+BICI allows for arbitrary compartmental model specification and performs simulation, inference and posterior simulation.
+Models can contain multiple interacting species, which can each be treated at a population or individual level.
+BICI can be run entirely using a point-and-click interface.
+Alternatively, a scripted language, referred to as “BICI-script”, can be used to construct, store, and export complex models and allow for them to be run on HPC (high performance computing).
-For inference BICI takes in a variety of individual-based or population-based data, priors can be specified from a large range of possibilities, and the outputs consist of posterior trace plots for model parameters, distributions, correlations, visualisations of transitions, dynamic population estimates, and summary statistics (means and 95% credible intervals) as well as diagnostics.
+For inference BICI takes in a variety of individual and/or population-level data, and priors can be specified from a large range of possibilities.
+Posterior parameter outputs include trace plots, distributions, correlations, and summary statistics (means and 95% credible intervals) as well as diagnostics.
+State outputs include various visualisations for populations, transitions and individuals.

 ## Features